International Journalism Short Programme

 The first semester of this one year programme starts mid September.
-The central course in the curriculum is the Crossmedia project.
+The central courses in the curriculum are the Media Project News and the Media Project Stories.
 Within this project you ‘ll work with students of different nationalities on articles and reports, which will be published on the English language section of our 21bis.be platform.
 It allows you to work for a targeted and real audience.
 You learn how to find suitable topics and angles for your stories, how to do research and interviews and how to structure information and visuals into a balanced journalistic piece.
 You’ll also take part in projects for international journalism organisations.
 This will give you plenty of opportunities to develop your international network.

-The other courses will offer you insights and skills you can use as you produce stories for the Crossmedia project.
+The other courses will offer you insights and skills you can use as you produce stories for the Media Projects.
 The International Reporting course makes you acquainted with how foreign correspondents and foreign news desks work, but it also helps you to discover international stories on your own door step.
-Transmedia Storytelling shows you how different new technologies can be used to create innovative journalistic products.
-Mobile and Social Media Reporting trains you in using your smartphone as a journalistic tool in a professional way.
-The focus is on producing video content.
+The Multimedia Skills course shows you how different new technologies can be used to create innovative journalistic products and trains you in using your smartphone as a journalistic video and photo tool in a professional way.

 All courses and projects of the first semester end late December.
 Exams are organised at the beginning of January.

 During the second semester, which runs from January until June, you produce a Final Work.
-This consists of a portfolio of journalistic articles and reports you work on during 6 weeks within the framework of our in-school newsroom.
+This consists of a portfolio of journalistic articles and reports or one in depth story you work on during 6 weeks within the framework of our in-school newsroom.
 You also have an internship of 10 weeks at the editorial office or newsroom of a media company.

 Your internship in the second semester will take place in an international environment.
 You can choose between interesting opportunities at international media companies in Brussels, or to go further afield and do your internship in other countries, not only in Europe, but also in North- or South-America, Asia or Africa.